nadiaseleem/EasyFood/README.md

 an android application that simplifies the cooking process by presenting users with a diverse selection of food options from various categories.
 The app provides comprehensive instructions for preparing the selected dish, accompanied by a helpful video tutorial.
+Moreover, the app offers search functionality, allowing users to easily search for specific meals.
+Additionally, the app enables users to save their favorite meals, allowing them to quickly access and refer back to them in the future.

 # 💡 Preview